61isYx/medical-auditing-pipeline-multimodal-SDM/README.md

   ## Disclaimer

-This repository is part of an **Imperial College London Master’s thesis** and is provided for research purposes only.
+This repository is provided for research purposes only.
 For any enquiries, please contact: **yl28218@ic.ac.uk**